LishuoPan/Boids/README.md

 # Boids
-Follow SebLague's repo and customize to my project
+Follow SebLague's repo and customize to my project.

 A little experiment with boids in Unity: https://www.youtube.com/watch?v=bqtqltqcQhw